-List and describe what resources are allocated per centre to support safety, health and welfare in the centre, e.g. human, financial, equipment, training.
+be what resources are allocated per centre to support safety, health and entre, e.g. human, financial, equipment, training.
 Human Human Resources in the form of a professional and competent staffing quota and the support and guidance of the Directors and C.E.
 Employee Assistance Programme and Occupational Healthcare Assessments Statutory Leave entitlements and staff support via Human Resources Financial Financial support by means of general budget allocations for whole school requirements Equipment Buildings, Furnishings and Equipment via support services provided through the Land and Buildings and Procurement Sections of LMETB Admin Head Office Training Training via the Health and Safety Office of Government Procurement (OGP) Framework (all training must be provided within the busy school calendar and agreed hours with competing demands)